This site requires a more recent version of Adobe Flash Player to function properly.

 We believe the factors behind the coal freight volume growth are:

 - Given the strong exposure of CSX to export terminals, the company is well positioned to see high export coal volume growth rates.
-We expect export coal volume to expand substantially due to solid long-term global demand (particularly in Asia) and comparatively healthy international coal prices
+We expect export coal volume to expand substantially due to solid long-term global demand (particularly in Asia).

 Increasing freight demands and productivity with eventual economic recovery

 The freight railroad industry is highly sensitive to economic conditions.
-Volumes fell in 2008 considerably due to the economic slowdown, leading to a record decline in railroad freight revenues.
-Stronger economic conditions led to an increased demand for rail services across nearly all of CSX’s markets in 2010.
-The U.S. economy has been slowly recovering from the economic crisis and this bodes well for volumes in most segments, though we expect housing and construction to be slower to rebound.
+Volumes fall during economic crisis leading to a decline in railroad freight revenues.
+The U.S. economy has been slowly recovering from the economic crisis and this bodes well for volumes in most segments.
+The recent rebound in the housing market in 2013, further supports recovery in the economy.
+This is expected to impact the railroads favorably.

 Consistent pricing improvements